15 Best Things to Do in Norwich (CT)

 For affordable family fun, Norwich has a well-liked ice rink hosting Public Skate sessions every day of the week.

-You can get on the ice for $7 ($4 for kids and seniors), and skate rental is $5.
+You can get on the ice for a small fee, and skate rental is also reasonable here ($7 when I was in town).
 On Friday nights the lights go down for a special Laser Skate event.

 15 Best Things to Do in Norwich (CT):